Let’s face it – search engine optimization (also known as SEO) doesn’t always work the way we’d like it to.

 Focus your efforts on:

-- Optimizing your content (page titles, descriptions, etc. for your desired keywords.)
+- Optimizing your content (page titles, descriptions and more for your desired keywords)

-- Working on off-page SEO (building a small database of external links.)
-This effort involves identifying links to highly trusted and relevant websites.
+- Working on off-page SEO to build a small database of external links (this effort involves identifying links to highly trusted and relevant websites)

 Progress and gradual improvements with your rankings is more important than over-optimization and gaining temporary high rankings.
 That will only lead to wondering how to get out of Google penalties.
 Patience equals reward.